The phenomenon of sudden cracking or breaking of toughened glass (tempered glass) without any transparent reason is called spontaneous glass breakage.

 Some of the causes of spontaneous glass breakage are:

 a.
 Thermal Stress

-Breakage of large rocks in nature is also the result of thermal stress.
-So, breaking of thick and tough glass due to thermal stress is not a unique incident.
+The breakage of large rocks in nature is also the result of thermal stress.
+So, breaking thick and tough glass due to thermal stress is not a unique incident.

 In deserty regions; the temperature at day time is very high ( Up to56.7º C) and the temperature at night time is very low ( up to – 4° C ).
 This alternate temperature increases thermal stress on the glass and causes spontaneous glass breakage.

 Insulating glasses have to face more thermal stress as compared to other glasses.
 They have to manage the temperature inside the building.